prasannaad/Vyoman-Lite-DIY/README.md

 # Vyoman_PM_Lite_DIY
 Make your basic PM monitor!
-The Vyoman PM Lite is a complete set of modular hardware components aiming to provide tools for environmental monitoring, ranging from citizen science and educational activities to more advanced scientific research.
+The Vyoman PM Lite is a complete set of modular & simple device aiming to provide tools for environmental monitoring, ranging from citizen science and educational activities to more advanced scientific research.